EDUCBA Logo

 Things to Remember

-The following things must always be kept in mind while creating or dealing with Named Ranges in Excel.
+The following things must always be considered while creating or dealing with Named Ranges in Excel.

-• Named Ranges can have names that start with either a backslash (\), letter, or underscore (_).
+• Named Ranges can have names starting with a backslash (\), letter, or underscore (_).
 Numbers or other special symbols are invalid as the starting character.
-If any other character other than letters, backslash or an underscore is given as the starting character, then Excel will throw an error.
+Excel will throw an error if any other character other than letters, backslash, or an underscore is given as the starting character.

 • Every name has to be a continuous sequence of characters.
-There is no scope to have spaces, tabs, or any punctuation marks in the name.
-This is done so as to maintain uniformity and make the names easier.
+There is no scope for spaces, tabs, or punctuation marks in the name.
+This is done to maintain uniformity and make the names easier.

-• Another important instruction while working with Named Ranges is that a Named Range’s name must not have any conflict with cell references.
+• Another important instruction while working with Named Ranges is that a Named Range’s name must not conflict with cell references.

-• As a bonus, Names aren’t case sensitive, which means that names such as “Jon”, “JON”, “jon” are all the same to Excel.
+• As a bonus, Names aren’t case sensitive, which means that names such as “Jon”, “JON”, and “Jon” are all the same in Excel.

 Recommended Articles

 This has been a guide to Named Range in Excel.
-Here we discussed how to create a named range in excel along with practical examples and a downloadable excel template.
+Here we discussed how to create a named range in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles to learn more –

 1. Excel Function for Range